AkioFujimoto/ElectronicDice4Arduino/README.md

 ======================

 An electronic dice(1d6) for an Arduino board, it also works on Intel's Galileo development board(Gen.1)!
+The appearance of this document will more better in RAW mode.

 --  Hardware that you will need  --